-6.0 Conclusion
+7.0 Conclusion

 These are the results that were gathered over the past years.
 Technical Group #3 will continue to review the status of unbundling in Nebraska, and report the results as needed.
+During the study year 2007, there may be activity in the area of privately owned generation that might require limited unbundling and Technical Group #3 may look in to those activities.